TS000/lighthouse-developer-portal/docs/RFC/github-app-auth.md

 ## Recommendation

-Implementing a GitHub App integration for embark was fairly easy following the [Backstage GitHub App Guide](https://backstage.io/docs/plugins/github-apps#docsNav).
+Implementing a GitHub App integration for the Lighthouse developer portal was fairly easy following the [Backstage GitHub App Guide](https://backstage.io/docs/plugins/github-apps#docsNav).
 However this might be something we want to wait on until some of the listed caveats are updated.
 If we're all okay with the listed issues, I think it'd be a great tool for backend authentication.

 We'll also need to find a way to store the `YAML` file that includes all the GitHub App secrets as it shouldn't ever ever ever be committed to the repository.